Setting up the Istio managed add-on

 addon-istio-operator

-(Istio version 1.10 or later) ormanaged-istio-operator
+(Istio version 1.10 to 1.23) ormanaged-istio-operator

 (Istio version 1.9 or earlier) pod by runningkubectl logs -n ibm-operators -l name=managed-istio-operator